forkaholic/PLP/README.md

 ### Comments
 To write comments in Scala, use either "//" for single line comments or "/* ..... */" for multi-line comments.

+## Data Types and Naming Conventions

+There are 51 reserved words which cannot be used for variable names in Scala.

+Variables should be named in the lower camel case format, with classes, objects, and their constants being named in the upper camel case format.
+These conventions are not enforced by the compiler, and are just community guidelines.

+Scala is a statically typed language as variables cannot change types after being created.

+Scala is a strongly typed language as variables of each type act in ways that are expected to act.

+Scala is an implicitly typed language as you can choose whether or not to declare your variables' types.

+Variables that are defined with the val keyword are immutable, while those that are defined with var are mutable.

 Programming Languages Project for CS330 at Simmons University